harrislapiroff/chromamine.com/src/dance/events/2023-09-09-contra-montreal.md

     notes: Was trickier than intended for a first dance.
 Progression out of LLFB
   - title: Appetizer
     author: Scott Higgs
-  - title: Rollin' and Tumblin'
+  - title: Rollin' And Tumblin'
     author: Cis Hinkle
   - title: Butter
     author: Gene Hubert